My Favorite Wife: Plot

-When Ellen tracks him down before his honeymoon night, he is at a loss as to how to break the news to Bianca and continually puts off the unpleasant task.
+Further complications ensue when an insurance adjuster mentions to Nick a rumor that Ellen was not alone on the island, but had the company of Stephen Burkett, and that they called each other "Adam" and "Eve".
+When Nick confronts Ellen, she recruits a mousy shoe salesman to pretend to be Stephen, but Nick has already tracked down the real Stephen, who is athletic and handsome.
+Upon finding out that Nick has remarried, Stephen declares his love for Ellen, and the two men argue over her, but she rebuffs them both.

 Meanwhile, Bianca becomes frustrated by Nick's odd behavior (especially the nonconsummation of their marriage) and calls in a psychiatrist, Dr. Kohlmar.
-Further complications ensue when an insurance adjuster mentions to Nick a rumor that Ellen was not alone on the island, but had the company of a Stephen Burkett, and that they called each other "Adam" and "Eve".
-When Nick confronts Ellen, she recruits a mousy shoe salesman to pretend to be Stephen, but Nick has already tracked down the real Stephen.

-Nick tries to explain the situation to Bianca and Dr. Kohlmar, but they do not believe him, until he is arrested on a charge of bigamy.
-In court, Judge Bryson, the same judge who had Ellen declared legally dead and also married Nick and Bianca, annuls the second marriage.
+Nick awkwardly tries to explain the situation, but they do not believe him, until he is arrested on a charge of bigamy.
+In court, Judge Bryson, the same judge who had Ellen declared legally dead and married Nick and Bianca, annuls the second marriage.
 By this time, Ellen is no longer sure of Nick's feelings for her.
 Stephen asks her to marry him and return with him to the island, but she still loves Nick.

-In the end, Nick and Ellen are reconciled.
+Nick suggests that Ellen and the children go to their mountain home for a while.
+Since her license has expired, he convinces her to let him drive them.
+She tries to tell the children that she is their mother, but they have already figured that out.
+After Ellen gives Nick a hard time over his reluctance to admit what he feels, he tosses Bianca aside, and he and Ellen are reconciled.